tdwg/rs.tdwg.org/html/stds-pages/output/plant-names-authors/index.md

 : [Prior standard](https://www.tdwg.org/standards/status-and-categories/)

 Abstract
 : An index of authors of plant scientific names.
+Includes flowering plants, gymnosperms, pteridophytes, bryophytes, algae, fungi and fossil plants.
+Full names, dates of birth and death when known, recommended abbreviations and groups in which names have been published, are given for each author.

 Bibliographic citation
-: Brummitt, R. K. and C. E. Powell.
+: > Brummitt, R. K. and C. E. Powell.
 1992.
 Authors of Plant Names Standard.
 International Working Group on Taxonomic Databases (TDWG) http://www.tdwg.org/standards/101

 ## Where is the Brummitt & Powell "Authors of Plant Names" database?

 Since 1998 the database of author names and their standard forms (which formed the basis of the Brummitt & Powell's (1992) Authors of Plant Names) has been maintained and updated on line as part of the Plant Names Project.
 This database represents a significant improvement to the static one which was hitherto available on our website since it is continuously updated with new entries and additions/corrections to existing entries.
 Names are still standardized according to the Brummitt & Powell rules; and you can now find authors in the [International Plant Names Index (IPNI) database](http://www.ipni.org/index.html).

 ## Authors of Plant Names and TDWG

 The Taxonomic Databases Working Group (TDWG) adopted the original printed version of Brummitt & Powell (1992) as their data standard for Authors of Plant Names.
 The adoption of the current live database is still currently under discussion.
 This would represent a new precedent for TDWG in that all standards adopted to date have been static and in hard copy.

 ## Parts of the standard